No casualties were reported as a 4.3-magnitude earthquake hit Los Angeles | ExBulletin

 “The torches are safety devices and the burners are working as intended.
 There were no off-site injuries or impacts,” company spokesperson Jamal Khairy told the Los Angeles Times in an email.

-The Los Angeles Fire Department went into earthquake emergency mode, sending vehicles and helicopters to patrol an area of 470 square miles (1,217 square kilometers) but said it had received no reports of “significant damage or injuries,” according to the department. statment.
+The Los Angeles Fire Department went into earthquake emergency mode, sending vehicles and helicopters to patrol a 470-square-mile area, but said it had received no reports of “significant damage or injuries,” according to the department’s statement.

 Seismologist Lucy Jones told KCBS-TV that the quake “doesn’t look abnormal at all.”